The Archers: Serious events

-At times, a cliffhanger involving the death of a major character or a disaster was marked by the traditional closing theme being replaced by the final dramatic section of Barwick Green involving trombones, cymbals and the closing bars of the signature tune – known as the "doom music" to some fan groups.
-This tradition has been dropped more recently, with events such as the death of Nigel Pargetter being followed by the normal closing music despite the gravity of the incident.
+At times, a cliffhanger involving the death of a major character or a disaster was marked by the replacement of the traditional closing theme with the final, dramatic section of Barwick Green, which included trombones, cymbals and the closing bars of the signature tune and was known as the "doom music" to some fan groups.
+This tradition has been dropped, events such as the death of Nigel Pargetter being followed by the normal closing music despite the gravity of the incident.
 This has irritated some followers, who consider the jollity of the normal segment inappropriate in such circumstances.

 A brief extract from The Dream of Gerontius was played following the death of Phil Archer.
-When John Archer died no music was played.
+When John Archer died, no music was played.

 There was a nod to The Archers in the opening ceremony of the Olympic Games in London on 27 July 2012, where the theme tune was played at the beginning of a segment celebrating British culture: the sound of a radio could be heard being tuned in as Barwick Green was played.